-- 3.70 Fonterra in its Reasons paper notes that the inter-site diversion costs are modelled on a basis that is independent of Fonterra's actual costs and considers that the approach does appropriately incentivise efficiencies. - 3.71 We are satisfied that modelling notional inter-site diversion costs appropriately incentivises Fonterra to operate efficiently.
+- 3.69 Fonterra in its Reasons paper notes that the inter-site diversion costs are modelled on a basis that is independent of Fonterra's actual costs and considers that the approach does appropriately incentivise efficiencies. - 3.70 We are satisfied that modelling notional inter-site diversion costs appropriately incentivise Fonterra to operate efficiently.